mit-mc-clas12/web_interface/README.md

 ## Examples

-Please look at sample.html for javascript and sample.php for php.
-The latter shows how to execute python script at php and pass variable to javascript.
+Please look at sample.html for javascript and sample.php for php. sample.php shows how to execute python script at php and pass variable to javascript.